Waterlike density anomaly in fermions: Results

 \subsection{Case 1: $U \leq 0$}

-The ground state phase diagram for this case is shown in panels a) and b) of Figure~\ref{fig:2sc_U0_V1}, allowing us to identify three phases.
-Lowering the value of $U$ changes the location of the triple point, but the diagram is qualitatively the same.
-In the atomic limit, the location of this point is easily found from the eigenvalues of the diagonalization to be at $(\mu = U/2, V = 0)$.
-The hopping parameter $t$ slightly changes the coexistence lines and breaks the degeneracy of the atomic limit.
+The ground state phase diagram for this case is shown in panels a) and b) of Figure~\ref{fig:2sc_U0_V1}, allowing us to identify three phases in the atomic limit: $(0, 0)$, $(2, 0)$ and $(2, 2)$, as identified in Table~\ref{tab:eigenstates_atomic_limit}.
+In this extended $(\mu, V, T = 0, U = 0)$ phase diagram, continuous lines are first-order transitions between these phases, and they can coincide at a triple point, located at $(\mu = U/2, V = 0)$ in the atomic limit.
+With a finite hoping amplitude, two other phases appear in the ground state: $(1,0)$ and $(2,1)$.
+Their sizes, which are considerably smaller than the others, decrease as $U$ becomes negatively large.

 The density profile for a fixed value of $V$ is shown in panels c) and d) of Figure~\ref{fig:2sc_U0_V1} for different temperatures.
-In the limit $T \rightarrow 0$, the density becomes a discontinuous function of the chemical potential, signaling a first order phase transitions between states of different densities.
-These ground state phase transitions occur at the values of chemical potential $\mu$ such that the energy of each configuration is the same.
+In the limit $T \rightarrow 0$, the density becomes a discontinuous function of the chemical potential, signaling first order phase transitions between states of different densities.
+These ground state phase transitions occur at critical values of chemical potential $\mu$ such that the energy of each configuration is the same.
+In this system only ground state phase transitions are allowed, since we are working in one dimension and the interactions have a finite range.
+As we will show, this transition affects finite temperature behavior.